-Murdoch's Sun: scoops, politics, Page Three girls
+Murdoch's Sun: Scoops, politics, Page Three girls

 "Murdoch has no entree to Downing Street.
 That's over.
 Can he rebuild?
 No. He's persona non grata with all three party leaders now.
 He's damaged goods," Greenslade said.

-Nevertheless, it takes a brave politician to stand up to the Sun, as former Labour minister Clare Short found when she criticised the paper's beloved Page 3 girls in 2003.
+Nevertheless, it takes a brave politician to stand up to the Sun, as former Labour minister Clare Short found when she criticized the paper's beloved Page 3 girls in 2003.

 Such cases provide fodder for Sun critics who say the paper's claim to act in the public interest is nonsense.
 But for the most part, those behind the Sun's success are unapologetic.